Erotic sexual denial: Tease and denial

 Tease and denial is a situation where a person is stimulated until they are close to orgasm, then stimulation is stopped, keeping the person on the brink of orgasm.
 It is sometimes referred to as "edging".
 This is similar to orgasm control, but without the promise of orgasm at the end.

-If orgasm still occurs after removal of stimulation, it typically brings less pleasure than usual, and is considered a "ruined orgasm", as opposed to being a "denied orgasm" (which can sometimes lead to "blue balls" for both men and women).
+If orgasm still occurs after removal of stimulation, it typically brings less pleasure than usual, and is considered a "ruined orgasm", as opposed to being a "denied orgasm" (which can sometimes lead to epididymal hypertension for both men and women).
 Alternatively (for men), the release of semen during the emission phase of ejaculation might be prevented by some sort of constriction ("blocked orgasm").
-Depending on the relationship, subjects might be repeatedly teased to the point of orgasm several times, but without actual orgasm, causing feelings of intense arousal and psychological need.
+Subjects might be repeatedly teased to the point of orgasm several times, but without actual orgasm, causing feelings of intense arousal and psychological need.

 Total denial

 The practice of total sexual denial usually includes total avoidance of genital stimulation to the penis or vulva.
 This often involves the use of a physical barrier or device, such as a chastity belt or cage.
 Chastity belts or similar locking devices are available for all genders.
-Depending on the situation, sexual arousal may still be possible regardless of physical barriers to genital stimulation.
-This, however, depends on the belt used.

-Male strap-on harness

-A strap-on dildo may be worn by a male to still allow penetrative vaginal sex to the female while denying the male partner the ability to orgasm, and the male then may also wear a chastity device.
-This is distinct from pegging, as the strap-on in this case replaces the penis of the male.
-This can be seen as a form of total denial if the strap-on replaces the penis throughout the whole duration of the play, or as a form of teasing if the strap-on is only used during foreplay.
-In the last case, the strap-on can be used to prolong penetrative sex and thus sexually satisfy the female partner in case the male suffers from premature ejaculation.